draegtun/rebol-Tie/README.md

 Tie's KISS checklist
 --------------------

+* module must be short, sweet, light and nimble :)
 * always returns a string!
 * remove all **NONE**
 * unless */allow-none-as* refinement is used
 * and tie together with no spaces unless */with* refinement given
+* one level only, ie. no recursion (block and blocks don't go round and round!)

 Examples